X2Y2-io/x2y2-sdk/README.md

 })
 ```

-## Other Methods
+## Gas-cost Methods

 You can think of the gasless methods previously described as "making" new offers or listings.
 This SDK also supports "taking" existings offers and listings: in other words, buying items that are already listed or accepting offers you have received.
 It also supports cancelling or modifying previous offers/listings.

-For each of these interactions, the signer must send a transaction.
+For each of these interactions, the signer must commit a transaction.
 The following methods all return the sent transaction as an ethers [TransactionResponse](https://docs.ethers.io/v5/api/providers/types/#providers-TransactionResponse)).

 ### Buy